top of page

 Small Molecule Therapeutics

-Every year, approximately 4,000 to 6,000 adults in the US are diagnosed with Gastrointestinal stromal tumors (GIST), a rare type of GI tumor.
-Most mesenchymal neoplasms of the digestive system are GISTs, which develop from interstitial Cajal cells.
-About 60% of GISTs begin in the stomach, and around 35% set in the small intestine.
-The remaining types of GISTs usually start in the rectum, colon, and esophagus.
-Anemia, indigestion, bleeding, and abdominal pain brought on by stressful situations are typical clinical signs and symptoms of GISTs.
-Most GISTs have an activating mutation in either KIT or PDGFRA.
-Additionally, the wnt/β-catenin signaling pathway is essential in the malignant transformation of GIST and thus overexpressed in GIST.
+Each year, around 4,000 to 6,000 adults in the United States are diagnosed with Gastrointestinal stromal tumors (GIST), which are a rare form of gastrointestinal tumor.
+These tumors, which originate from interstitial Cajal cells, account for most mesenchymal neoplasms within the digestive tract.
+Approximately 60% of GISTs start in the stomach, while about 35% develop in the small intestine.
+The remaining GISTs usually arise in the rectum, colon, and esophagus.
+Common clinical symptoms of GISTs include anemia, indigestion, bleeding, and abdominal pain triggered by stress.
+Most GISTs feature an activating mutation in either the KIT or PDGFRA gene.
+Moreover, the wnt/β-catenin signaling pathway plays a crucial role in the malignant transformation of these tumors and is therefore overexpressed in GISTs.

 bottom of page